baxtree/subaligner/site/source/anatomy.rst

 ########################

-Under the hood, a model has been trained with synchronised video and subtitle pairs and later used for predicating shifting offsets and directions under the guidance of a two-stage aligning approach.
+Under the hood, a model has been trained with synchronised video and subtitle pairs and later used for predicating shifting offsets and directions under the guidance of a dual-stage aligning approach.

 The following figure depicts the primary workflow of the first-stage subtitle alignment.
 It also includes upfront network training and later-on subtitle shifting.
 The data set used for training contains pairs of a video clip and